hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 Edit Review form now shows album artist and title.

+### 01/07/23:

+Search by genre functionality added: links added to genre elements in Album Detail and Album Index, clicking renders Album Index filtered by clicked genre.

 ## Main Features & Fixes before rehost:
 - Implement image upload to S3 bucket (required due to Heroku's ephemeral file storage and associated loss of uploads)
 - Ensure user sessions persist - at present these are lost on server restart.
 Use local storage?